gaoyifan/backup-cards/docs/technical.md

 **GraphQL connection fails:**
 - Check backend is running and port is correct
-- Verify `.port` file contains valid port
+- If using dynamic ports, ensure the chosen port is passed to the frontend/startup command
 - Check firewall/network settings